 Bhutan is 6 hours ahead of GMT, 15 minutes ahead of Nepal and 30 ahead of India.

 Bhutan's climate ranges from tropical in the south, to temperate in the centre of the country, to cold in the north, and like much of your adventure in the Himalayas it will be quite unpredictable.
 The weather can vary dramatically from place to place, from day to day or within the same day.
 In the Thimphu and Paro valleys, the winter daytime temperature averages 60 degrees Fahrenheit during clear winter days but drops well below freezing during the night.
 Mid December to early January can be a beautifully clear and dry time in Western Bhutan.
 Late December through mid February is the period of heaviest snow fall in the higher elevations Spring in Bhutan is a truly spectacular time.
 Autumn (late September through November) is usually very mild and clear.
 The autumn colours surround and the sky is usually at its clearest, affording magnificent views of the Himalaya range.

 The internationl dialling code is +975.
-You can make international calls, and send faxes from Thimphu and Paro.
+You can make international calls from Thimphu and Paro.